great-expectations/great_expectations/docs/docusaurus/docs/core/connect_to_data/filesystem_data/_create_a_batch_definition/_tab-directory_batch_definition.md

 5. Optional.
 Create additional Batch Definitions.

    A Data Asset can have multiple Batch Definitions as long as each Batch Definition has a unique name within that Data Asset.
-Repeat this procedure to add additional path or partitioned Batch Definitions to your Data Asset.
+Repeat this procedure to add additional whole directory or partitioned Batch Definitions to your Data Asset.

 </TabItem>